 There was a Group Policy hack to prevent the installation of these bloatware apps but in Windows 10 v1607, this option was removed.
 However, this does not mean that we can not do anything about this.
 With the removal of all these old options, we are left with the usage of some modifications of Settings inside of Windows 10.

-First of all, you need to stop Windows 10 from giving you suggestions for different apps and services.
+First of all, you need to stop Windows 11/10 by giving you suggestions for different apps and services.

 For this, start by opening the Settings app from the Start Menu or by hitting the WINKEY + I combination.